 can design creative surveys that “make you smile.”
 The free version offers unlimited surveys and questions, 50 respondents, several basic question types, free templates, basic reporting, and the option to export to CSV.

 has a free version that is fairly robust.
 It offers unlimited surveys, unlimited questions, unlimited respondents, survey theme options, and survey embedding.

 We encourage you to review the above surveys and develop a basic familiarity with them.
 Then, pick one and give it a try.
 These tools are low-cost, low-risk, and high-reward.
 It’s worth taking the time to understand and implement a few of them.

 We’d love to hear what you think about these surveys; contact us today to share your experiences.
-For more information on how to use such tools in conjunction with a community assessment, see the Brighter Strategies Resource Guide, “Conducting a Community Assessment”.
+For more information on how to use such tools in conjunction with a community assessment, see the Brighter Strategies Resource Guide, “Conducting a Community Assessment”, which you can download below.
 In next week’s blog article, we will introduce the step-by-step process described in this guide.
 Stay tuned!